jbt/stringfuns/README.md

 This is **stringfuns**, a small collection of JavaScript string functions that should come by default but don't.
 Most are inspired by other languages.

+The index.html file contains a demonstration page that should be quite useful on its own.

 - String.atob()
 - String.btoa()